Never Say Never (Basement Jaxx song): Chart performance

 On the UK Indie Chart, "Never Say Never" peaked at number 18.
 It reached number seven and 14 on the Belgian Ultratip chart, and also 24 and 20 on the dance chart, in Flanders and Wallonia respectively.
-In the United States, it became a topper of the Billboard Hot Dance Club Songs chart.
-It was their fourth in their entire career and also their first in 14 years since "Bingo Bango" was number one in July 2000.
+In the United States, it topped the Billboard Hot Dance Club Songs chart.
+It was the duo's fourth number one on the chart, and their first since "Bingo Bango" in July 2000.
 It was also in the top 20 of the Dance/Electronic Songs chart, where it peaked at number 18.
 In Japan, it had a peak of number 68 on the Japan Hot 100, and was also number ten on the Overseas chart.
 The single packaged with Mark Knight, Got Some, Wayward and instrumental mixes of the song reached number 15 on the Australian ARIA club chart.

 Personnel

 Credits are adapted from liner notes of Junto.